winkerVSbecks/sistercode/jquery/2-selector.md

 ### CSS

-The selectors we have been using coming from CSS.
+The selectors we have been using come from CSS.
 In CSS we use those selectors to target elements and edit their styles.

 ```css
 .link {